krruzic/Reader-YC/README.md

 **INSTALL APP TO DEVICE:**
 blackberry-deploy -installApp -password DEVICEPASS -device DEVICEIP -package NAMEOFBAR

+NOTE: The bars will be placed in the bin directory after being built.

 ## Features:
 ###Current Features:
-* Get the main hackernews pages (top, ask HN, new)
+* Get the main hackernews pages (top, ask HN, new).
+Just top in this build
-* Infinite scrolling DOES NOT WORK WELL
+* Infinite scrolling ~~DOES NOT WORK WELL~~
+* View linked posts

 ###Current Issues:
 * ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~